Brick cleaning Victorian facade

 Restoring the decorative friezes at parapet level

-The client called for the full restoration of the façade including the repair and reinstatement of the beautiful decorative plaster cornice at parapet level.
+The client called for the brick cleaning of the Victorian facade including the repair and reinstatement of the beautiful decorative plaster cornice at parapet level.
 The scope included conserving as many of the one hundred and sixty decorative Roman cement friezes as possible as well as the overall preservation of the cornice and recessed soldier course below.

 The upper portion of the decorative corbel was completely lost.
 The first challenge was to find the best examples of the Roman cement friezes and establish which ones could be saved and repaired.
 Unfortunately some were beyond repair and had to be recast and re-built as a last resort.
 The best examples of friezes were repaired in situ and used to create moulds for replacements.